andrewpkitchin/research-and-talks/publications_and_preprints.md

 <h2> On the Automorphisms of Quantum Weyl Algebras </h2>

 Abstract
 Motivated by Weyl algebra analogues of the Jacobian conjecture and the tame generators problem, we prove quantum versions of these problems for a family of analogues to the Weyl algebras.
-In particular, our results cover the Weyl–Hayashi algebras and tensor powers of a quantization of the first Weyl algebra which arises as a primitive factor algebra of $U_q^+$.
+In particular, our results cover the Weyl–Hayashi algebras and tensor powers of a quantization of the first Weyl algebra which arises as a primitive factor algebra of $U_q^+(\mathfrak{so}_5)$.

 Jointly authored with Professor St\'ephane Launois, this article is published in the Journal of Pure and Applied Algebra and is available here: https://www.sciencedirect.com/science/article/pii/S0022404918301646.
 The preprint of the article is freely